 - Launch crowdfunding or peer-to-peer campaigns leading up to the event.
 There is no better way to promote something than by word-of-mouth.
 Consider launching a peer-to-peer or crowdfunding campaign leading up to your event, and ask volunteers and donors to seek support from their own networks.
 This helps to get the word out not only about your event but about your cause in general.

 Whichever promotional channels you use, consider your audience once again.
 What is the best way to communicate with them?
-The answer to this question will have a few different answers.
+There are a few different answers to this question.
 Diversify your promotion strategy according to your audience, and promote in multiple ways, through multiple avenues.

 7. Set up the event venue.